DeveshS02/GITWORKSHOP_website/README.md

 # GITWORKSHOP_website
-Student website developed by 4 students of IIITV ICD.
+Student website developed by 4 freshers of IIITV ICD.
+This website is desgined for laptop or pc view.